vivek-kotecha/sql-chinook/README.md

 5. There is a notable mismatch between the amount of stock held for some genres and their sales popularity.
 For example: Rock tracks make up over 55% of sales and yet represent only 37% of stock.
 It may be that increasing the variety of rock tracks will generate more sales given the genre's popularity with customers.
 Whilst Latin tracks comprise 16% of stock but only 3% of sales.
 It seems unprofitable to add any more Latin genre tracks to the store unless customer tastes are expected to shift favourably towards them in future.
 6. Over 45% of tracks in the store have never been purchased.
 This suggests that management could save money by not stocking certain tracks, and should focus on artists/albums that are more popular with existing customers.
 When broken down by genre it becomes clear that tracks from certain genres should not be stocked at all.

+The full analysis can be found in the [sql_chinook notebook.](https://nbviewer.jupyter.org/github/vivek-kotecha/sql-chinook/blob/main/sql_chinook.ipynb)

 ## Selected output

 1. Which albums should we purchase for the US store, based off the current best selling genres?